Posted on

 Considerably more labor extensive than most was the Skokie Lagoons project.
 It involved the digging of seven lagoons and interlocking channels on a once healthy wetland north of Chicago, the Skokie Marsh, which human activity severely degraded by the 1930s.

-Location and layout of ‘Skokie Valley Park C.C.C.
-Camp’, from a 1935 map.4
+Location and layout of “Skokie Valley Park C.C.C.
+Camp,” from a 1935 map.2

 Only a few months into the digging of the lagoons a major problem arose.
-The owner of the Winnetka field where most of the CCC enrollees were encamped sought a regular rental fee, which the project’s coordinators were unwilling to pay.5 Relocation was necessary.
+The owner of the Winnetka field where most of the CCC enrollees were encamped sought a regular rental fee, which the project’s coordinators were unwilling to pay.4 Relocation was necessary.

 NPS headquarters for ‘Skokie Valley Park Camps: Illinois S.P.
 No. 12-16 & 25-29′.
 Harms Road is in the foreground.
-1934.7
+1934.6

 Row of camp buildings adjacent to camp service road.
-1934.8
+1934.7

 The size and location of Camp Skokie Valley caught the attention of Maj.
 Gen. George Grunert.
-In early 1942 Grunert commanded the 6th Service Command, responsible for the Army’s administrative and supply operations in the region of Illinois, Wisconsin, and Michigan.
-One of his duties was to maintain internal security and of particular concern to him was ‘a new trend of labor organizing and unionizing plant protection guards’ in the Chicago and Milwaukee areas.10 He decided to allocate additional military police (MP) units to the area.
+In early 1942, Grunert commanded the 6th Service Command, responsible for the Army’s administrative and supply operations in the region of Illinois, Wisconsin, and Michigan.
+One of his duties was to maintain internal security.
+Of particular concern was “a new trend of labor organizing and unionizing plant protection guards” in the Chicago and Milwaukee areas.9

 The 740th MP Battalion: military operations